J-Satvik-Advanta/COMP229/README.md

 ### Contact Page
 The Contact page includes a form for visitors to send me a message.
 The form captures basic contact information and redirects to the home page upon submission.

+## Deployment
+Live Portfolio
+You can view the live portfolio at: https://comp-229-three.vercel.app

 ## Contact